keerthana5958v/keerthana5958v/README.md

 - 👋 Hi, I’m @keerthana5958v
 - 👀 I’m interested in ...
 A lot of things
 - 🌱 I’m currently learning ...
 Everyday
 - 💞️ I’m looking to collaborate on ...
-Discussions
+Code
 - 📫 How to reach me ...
-LinkedIn
+Follow your heart
 - 😄 Pronouns: ...
-I'm just a girl
+She
 - ⚡ Fun fact: ...
 Not all clouds float, sometimes they sit on a hot machine

 <!---